mihdan/ajax-edit-comments/readme.txt

 1. Just unzip and upload the "wp-ajax-edit-comments" folder to your '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 From there, you and your users should be able to edit comments.
-This plugin has been tested successfully on Internet Explorer 6-8, Firefox 2,3, and Safari for Mac.
+This plugin has been tested successfully on the base Twenty Twelve theme for Internet Explorer 6-9, Firefox, Chrome, and Safari for Mac.

 Advanced customization options are available through the admin panel options.